bcgov/jpss-jade-ccm/docs/howto manage jade-events topics and messages.md

-# How-to manage jade-events topics and messages
+# How-to manage isl-events topics and messages

 This document lists the how-to's around accessing and managing Kafka topics and messages via command line.